streamlit/streamlit/docs/streamlit_configuration.md

 [deprecation]

+# Set to false to disable the deprecation warning for the file uploader encoding.
+# Default: "True"
+showfileUploaderEncoding = "True"

+# Set to false to disable the deprecation warning for the image format parameter.
+# Default: "True"
+#
+# DEPRECATED.
+# The format parameter for st.image has been removed.
+# This option will be removed on or after 2021-03-24.
+#
+showImageFormat = "True"

 # Set to false to disable the deprecation warning for using the global pyplot instance.
 # Default: "True"
 showPyplotGlobalUse = "True"